claudiasrn/rock-paper-scissors/README.md

 # Rock Paper Scissors

-A simple Rock Paper Scissors game played in the browser console.
+A browser-based Rock Paper Scissors game with a colorful pop art design.

 ## How to Play

-Open the console and run `playGame()`.
-You will be prompted to enter your choice 5 times.
-The player with the most points after 5 rounds wins.
+Open the game in your browser and click one of the three hand gesture buttons to make your choice.
+First to reach 5 points wins.

 ## Rules